LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaStream.md

 }
 ```

-Of course, as always there are helper availables to do that:
+As always, there are helpers available to do this:

 ```
 def index = Action {